Which place is cheaper, Prague or Vilnius?

 The winter attracts plenty of travelers to both Vilnius and Prague.
 Many travelers come to Vilnius for the museums, the shopping scene, and the cuisine.
 Furthermore, many visitors come to Prague in the winter for the museums, the shopping scene, and the cuisine.

 Prague can get quite cold in the winter.
 Be prepared for some very cold days in Vilnius.
 In January, Vilnius is generally much colder than Prague.
-Temperatures in Vilnius average around -5°C (23°F), and Prague stays around 1°C (33°F).
+Daily temperatures in Vilnius average around -5°C (23°F), and Prague fluctuates around 1°C (33°F).

 Vilnius usually receives less sunshine than Prague during winter.
 Vilnius gets 36 hours of sunny skies, while Prague receives 49 hours of full sun in the winter.